blues/note-outboard-dfu/cygnet/README.md

 ## The example apps

-* *button-press* running on Arduino and Zephyr.
-Sends a note each time the User button is pressed, with the running count and the OS the app is running on.
+* *button-press* running on Arduino.
+Sends a note each time the User button is pressed, with the running count.

 * *sensor-and-screen-test* running on Arduino.
 Requires a BME680 environment sensor and an SSD1306 display; reads the BME680 and publishes environmental readings to Notehub.